Architecture

 | Queues | 5,000 msg/s per queue; batched sends | Fan-out shards published in batched sends when the Queue path is taken at all. |

-| GitHub API rate limit | 5,000 req/h per installation token | Check-run updates throttled to ~1/sec per execution via the Coordinator. |
+| GitHub API rate limit | 5,000 req/h per installation token | Check-run updates throttled to ~1/sec per execution via the Coordinator.
+A Schedule-mode enumeration paginates pulls per installed repo — large-org sweeps page within the per-installation budget and back off on 403. |

 Observability